 The Story behind Daylight Saving Time

 Daylight Saving is not a new concept.
 It was first proposed by Ben Franklin in order to bring down the demand for wax candles.
 By World War-II the concept of DST became popular in Europe and America as a conservation measure.
-In 1970’s, during the energy crisis, it was again revived and has been in place since then.
-Now, the Daylight saving time begins in early march and end in start of November.
+In the 1970s, during the energy crisis, it was again revived and has been in place since then.
+Now, the Daylight saving time begins in early March and end at the start of November.

 The original idea behind DST was to conserve energy, however, with improved efficiency, many experts now believe that savings are not considerable and there are no substantial benefits.
-It has been estimated that the time change costs US $434 million every year.
-This includes lost earnings, health care costs, and property damage caused by motor vehicle accidents especially in early morning.
+It has been estimated that the time change costs the US $434 million every year.
+This includes lost earnings, health care costs, and property damage caused by motor vehicle accidents, especially in the early morning.